Deducteam/Logipedia/HACKING.md

 - *bdd* contains the mongodb code used by the website
 - *bin* is outdated and contains a script to generate a thm file for OpenTheory
 - *little_theorem* is outdated and contains a single file with the proof of Fermat's little theorem
+- *interoperability* contains a folder to translate proofs expressed in one theory in Dedukti to another

 # Adding a new target system